 You can find my recaps of the destinations featured in Parts Unknown here.

 Cooking Shows Anthony Bourdain was On

 Anthony Bourdain appeared on a number of cooking shows throughout his television career, usually as a guest judge.
 In this post and section, I’m focusing just on those shows where he made more than one appearance; shows on which he appeared just once include Bizarre Foods with Andrew Zimmern (2007) and MasterChef Australia All-Stars (2012).

 Top Chef (2006-2011)

 Anthony Bourdain was a guest judge on Top Chef several times in the late 2000s and early 2010s.
-He appeared on 12 episodes overall, primarily in the “All-Stars” season (season 8).
-Some of the episode titles include “Thanksgiving,” “New York’s Finest”” and “An Offer They Can’t Refuse.”
+He appeared on 12 episodes in total, primarily in the “All-Stars” season (season 8).
+Some of the episode titles include “Thanksgiving,” “New York’s Finest,” and “An Offer They Can’t Refuse.”

 I haven’t personally watched any of Bourdain’s episodes, but my guess is that his appearance helps boost the viewership – and ongoing streaming – of those episodes!

 Bourdain also appeared as a guest judge on two episodes of MasterChef Australia in 2011, the “New York Boroughs Challenge” and “Elimination Challenge 9” in Series 3.
 As you can tell, he was often called in to serve as a judge when the theme was New York-focused, since that’s where his cooking career reached its pinnacle before he became a writer and television host.